sorrymint/AWSNewsFeed/README.md

 6. NOT THE WHOLE ARRAY.
 7. Make sure to change the URL to match the one from your S3 bucket.
 8. Repeat this for each event YOU SHOULD HAVE THREE IN TOTAL.
-9. Take a screenshot of your DB.
+9. Take a screenshot of your DB showing off your data.

 ![add Data](./instructions/addingData.webp)